astronomer/docs/astro/environment-variables.md

 3. Dockerfile
 4. Default Airflow values

-For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI will take precedence.
+For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value in the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI takes precedence.